azeybey/fc_data6150/README.md

 ## Summary

-This project deploys a pre-trained CNN - Deep Learnin model called Xception to predict flowers type based on given images.
+This project deploys a pre-trained CNN - Deep Learning model called Xception to predict flowers types based on given images.
 After experimenting with various feature engineering techniques, the deployed model's testing accuracy hovers around 92%.

 The model is fine-tuned and re-trained with given training and validation images.
 The code is deployed to Kaggle Competition page at https://www.kaggle.com/competitions/tpu-getting-started/overview.